-Python is a simple, Object-oriented, interpreted, high-level programming language with dynamic semantic.
-Due to its non-complicated syntax and fast edit-test-debug cycle, Programmer community loves it.
+Python is a simple, Object-oriented, interpreted, high-level programming language with dynamic semantics.
+Due to its non-complicated syntax and fast edit-test-debug cycle, the Programmer community loves it.
 Python also reduces the cost of software management due to its simple nature.

 Pip is a package manager for python, it allows you to install and manage additional libraries and dependencies that are not distributed or part of the standard library.

 Pre-requisite to install Python 3.9

 To install Python 3.9.1 in the Linux system, below mentioned are the pre-requisite